Get Schooled

 While some placement exams are free, others may range in price.
 Check in with your school’s registration office to inquire about a fee waiver and the requirements to receive one.

-1. Visit your school’s enrollment & admissions office to learn about the format of the test.
+1. Visit your school’s enrollment or admissions office to learn about the format of the test.
 Will they be using a testing platform such as ACCUPLACER?
 How long will it be?
-What tool(s) are you allowed to use and bring (calculator, scrap paper, etc)?
+What tool(s) are you allowed to use and bring (calculator, scrap paper, etc.)?
 What material will be covered?
 How long can you expect to wait for your results?
 Knowing what to expect beforehand can help you further prepare for the test.

 2. Gather practice tests and resources to study.
-Check in with your school’s testing center about getting any practice tests or list of suggested resources to help you prepare for the test.
-They might even have study groups or practice sessions on or around campus to help you prepare.
+Check in with your school’s testing center about getting any practice tests or list of suggested resources to help you prepare.
+They might even have study groups or sessions on or around campus to help you prepare.
 The College Board also has great free study resources for the ACCUPLACER, like practice exams and essays.

 Succeed in College